 - Use the search field to the right of the Resource type list to find the necessary resource, and then click Protect to add the resource to the backup scope.

 For a resource to be displayed in the list of available resources, it must reside in an Azure region that has ever been specified in any backup policy.
 Otherwise, the only option to discover available resources is to click Browse to select specific source from the global list and wait for Veeam Backup for Microsoft Azure to populate the resource list.

 You can simultaneously add multiple resources to the backup scope.
 To do that, click Browse to select specific source from the global list, select check boxes next to the necessary items in the list of available resources, and then click Protect.

-If the list does not show the resources that you want to protect, click Rescan to launch the data collection process.
+If the list does not show the resources that you want to back up, click Rescan to launch the data collection process.
 As soon as the process is over, Veeam Backup for Microsoft Azure will update the resource list.

-If you still cannot find the necessary resources in the list, make sure that the Microsoft.ManagedServices provider is registered in the subscription to which the resources belong, return to step 3a and click Rescan in the Choose an Azure account from the available list window.
+If you still cannot find the necessary resources in the list, make sure that the Microsoft.ManagedServices provider is registered in the subscription to which the resources belong, return to step 3a and click Rescan in the Choose service account window.
 To learn how to register a resource provider, see Microsoft Docs.

 For the list of resources to be displayed correctly, make sure that your web browser zoom does not exceed 135%.

 If you add a tag to the backup scope, Veeam Backup for Microsoft Azure will regularly check for new Azure VMs assigned the added tag and automatically update the backup policy settings to include these VMs in the scope.
 However, this applies only to Azure VMs from the regions selected at step 3b.
 If you select a tag assigned to Azure VMs from other regions, these VMs will not be protected by the backup policy.
 To work around the issue, either go back to step 3b and add the missing regions, or create a new backup policy.